 This "DN priorities for appDomains" information may be used by 5GC at 2 levels:

 1) URSP alternative: to set the Rule Precedence of URSP rules whose Traffic descriptor / Domain descriptor corresponds to such domains (sets of FQDN).
 The solution uses the existing Rel-16 URSP rules without change for UE perspective.
 Only change is how the PCF derive the URSP rules based on "DN priorities for AppDomains".
-UE use URSP for matching a PDU Session, as defined in Rel-16.
+URSP(s) delivered to UE(s) follow Rel-16 specifications; UE use URSP(s) for matching a PDU Session, as defined in Rel-16.

 2) DNS alternative: DNS configuration on the UE i.e. which DNS server a multi Homed UE will consider for a DNS look-up.
-This alternative is meant for Applications or Browser DNS clients for which USRP would not be applicable;

 The solution addresses following Connectivity Models: